Kaliningrad: Geography

 Kaliningrad is at the mouth of the navigable Pregolya River, which empties into the Vistula Lagoon, an inlet of the Baltic Sea.

-Sea vessels can access Gdańsk Bay/Bay of Danzig and the Baltic Sea by way of the Vistula Lagoon and the Strait of Baltiysk.
+Sea vessels can access Gdańsk Bay and the Baltic Sea by way of the Vistula Lagoon and the Strait of Baltiysk.

 Until around 1900, ships drawing more than 2 m of water could not pass the bar and use the city's docks; larger vessels had to anchor at Pillau (now Baltiysk), where cargo was transferred to smaller vessels.
 In 1901, a ship canal between Königsberg and Pillau, completed at a cost of 13 million German marks, enabled vessels of a 6.5 m draught to moor alongside the town (see also Ports of the Baltic Sea).

 Climate

-Kaliningrad has an oceanic climate (Cfb, depending on the isotherm chosen for class C climates) or a humid continental climate (Dfb, depending on the isotherm chosen for class D climates), with cold, cloudy, (though moderate compared to most of Russia) winters and mild summers with frequent showers and thunderstorms.
+Kaliningrad has an oceanic climate (Cfb, depending on the isotherm chosen for class C climates) or a humid continental climate (Dfb, depending on the isotherm chosen for class D climates), with cold and cloudy (though moderate compared to most of Russia) winters and mild summers with frequent showers and thunderstorms.
 Average temperatures range from -1.5 to +18.1 C and rainfall varies from 36.0 mm/month to 97.0 mm/month.
 In general, it has maritime influences and therefore damp, variable and mild, with vast temperature differences between July and January.

 The seasons are clearly differentiated.
 Spring starts in March and is initially cold and windy, later becoming pleasantly warm and often very sunny.
-Summer, which begins in June, is predominantly warm but hot at times (with temperature reaching as high as +30–+35 C at least once per year) with plenty of sunshine interspersed with heavy showers.
+Summer, which begins in June, is predominantly warm but hot at times (with temperatures reaching as high as +30–+35 C at least once per year) with plenty of sunshine interspersed with heavy showers.
 The average annual hours of sunshine for Kaliningrad is 1,700, similar to other northern cities.
 Autumn comes in September and is at first warm and usually sunny, turning cold, damp and foggy in November.
 Winter includes periods of snow.
 January and February are the coldest months with the temperature sometimes dropping as low as -15 C.